telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-functional-tests-debian9.md

-# Installation Guide for the Orion-LD Functional Test Suite on CentOS 7
+# Installation Guide for the Orion-LD Functional Test Suite on Debian 9

 The functional test suite for Orion-LD, found in the Orion-LD repository, under `test/functionalTests`, needs some installation in order to work.